MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

 % How Many Copies Is Enough?
 % Micah Altman; Richard Landau
 % 2016-08-15
+% Revised 2018-04-03 RBL

 # Information Integrity Over the Long Term -- How Many Copies Is Enough?   {#title .unnumbered}

-**Assessing Long-term Durability of Collections Through A Flexible, Replicable Simulation**
+#### Assessing Long-term Durability of Collections Through A Flexible, Replicable Simulation

 >**Abstract**